 In the first wardrobe creation tip and the second tip on replacing shoes for fall we took care of two aspects in the step of creating a working fall wardrobe, namely the “indoor” clothes and a strategy how to replace items in an efficient way budget wise.
 Now let’s look at the outerwear.

-Try winter items on over thick sweaters, not your top from summer
+Try winter items on over thick sweaters, not your top from summer. #buyingcoats #outerwear Click To Tweet

+How to create an awesome coat wardrobe depends on your lifestyle and the weather in the region you live.
 Get all your coats, parkas, anoraks, etc. out of your closet and inspect them for fit over a thick sweater or anything that you wear in fall.
 I know it is still summer and you wear your comfy tank top or fav T-shirt right now, but that’s not what you will wear under your coat in fall and later in winter.
 Thus, always try coats & co on with something substantial underneath.
-Tweet this.
 You don’t want to look like a sausage when you wear it under real fall conditions, right? 😉

 Like you did when working on tip 1, get five trash bags, and label one bag trash, one bag donations, one bag dry cleaner, one bag tailor and one bag consignment.